floatdrop/facebook-calendar/README.md

 gulp
 ```

-After this you will can open [localhost:8080](http://localhost:8080/) to see results.
+After this you will can open [localhost:8080](http://localhost:8080/dev.html) to open development version.